phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 * Transparent background
 * White foreground

-**Note:** ny color foreground will work - any non-transparent pixels are just rendered white.
+**Note:** any color foreground will work - any non-transparent pixels are just rendered white.

 To specify an alternate icon and background color to be shown when receiving a push notification, use the following: